sanjay14073/fun_with_lld/README.md

 ## Singleton Pattern Use Cases

-1. Design a logging system.
+1. Simple Creation of an ATC (Airport Traffic Controller) for practice.
-2. Design a Database connection pool management.
+2. Design a logging system.